ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 - Apply filters.
 Choose from **Investigation Type**, **Time range**, **Status**, or a combination of these.
 - Export the data to a CSV file.

 The investigation status indicates the progress of the analysis and actions.
-As the investigation runs, the status will change to indicate whether threats were found, as well as indicate whether actions have been approved.
+As the investigation runs, status changes to indicate whether threats were found, and whether actions have been approved.
 - **Starting**: The investigation is queued to begin soon
-- **Running**: The investigation has started and is conducting its' analysis
+- **Running**: The investigation has started and is conducting its analysis
-- **No Threats Found**: The investigation has completed its' analysis and no threats were found
+- **No Threats Found**: The investigation has completed its analysis and no threats were found
 - **Terminated By System**: The investigation was not closed and expired after 7 days
 - **Pending Action**: The investigation found threats with actions recommended
 - **Threats Found**: The investigation found threats, but the threats do not have actions available within AIR
-- **Remediated**: The investgation finished and was fully remediated (all actions were approved)
+- **Remediated**: The investigation finished and was fully remediated (all actions were approved)
 - **Partially Remediated**: The investigation finished and some of the recommended actions were approved
 - **Terminated By User**: An admin terminated the investigation
 - **Failed**: An error occurred during the investigation that prevented it from reaching a conclusion on threats